(鍔ギャラリー①) Tsuba Gallery #1

 Attachment: None

 This is a sword handguard (tsuba 鐔) made of very well forged iron (tetsu 鉄) for a large sword (katana 刀).
 It is signed Yamakichi (山吉).
-On both sides of the tsuba is very fine carved radiating file marks similar in style to a halo of a Buddha (amida-yasurime 阿弥陀鑢目) or the rays of the morning sun.
+On both sides of the tsuba is exceptionally fine carved radiating file marks similar in style to a halo of a Buddha (amida-yasurime 阿弥陀鑢目) or the rays of the morning sun.
 The small circles around the accessory holes are commonly referred to as 'frog's face' (gaerome 蛙目).
-Always numbering five in total, considered lucky number, this was a unique artistic motif associated with the later generations of Yamakichi produced in Owari Province.
+Always numbering five in total, considered a lucky number, this was a unique artistic motif associated with the later generations of Yamakichi produced in Owari Province.
 The tsuba displays a nicely turned-up rim (uchikaeshi-mimi 打返耳) with numerous fine iron bones (tekkotsu 鉄骨).

 Provenance: Unknown US Collector